Canon 750D versus Canon 80D

 |Canon G7 X (⇒ lft | rgt)||1-inch||20.0||5472||3648||1080/60p||23.0||12.7||556||71|

 |Canon 70D (⇒ lft | rgt)||APS-C||20.0||5472||3648||1080/30p||22.5||11.6||926||68|

 Apart from body and sensor, cameras can and do differ across a range of features.
 The 750D and the 80D are similar in the sense that both have an optical viewfinder.
 The latter is useful for getting a clear image for framing even in brightly lit environments.
-The table below summarizes some of the other core capabilities of the Canon 750D and Canon 80D in connection with corresponding information for a sample of similar cameras.
-If you need more detail on the specs, you can find comprehensive listings, for example, in the dpreview camera hub.
+The following table reports on some other key feature differences and similarities of the Canon 750D, the Canon 80D, and comparable cameras.
+The full specs-sheets can be found in the camera manual or, for example, in the dpreview camera hub.

 |Canon 750D (⇒ rgt)||optical||no||3.0||1040||swivel||YES||4000||5.0||12||no|

 |Canon 77D (⇒ lft | rgt)||optical||YES||3.0||1040||swivel||YES||4000||6.0||12||no|

 |Canon M3 (⇒ lft | rgt)||no||no||3.0||1040||tilting||YES||4000||4.2||5||no|